-- 1 Choose Edit > Non-Breaking Character Sets.
+- 1. Choose Edit > Non-Breaking Character Sets.
 The Non-Breaking Character Sets dialog box displays.

-- 2 Click New.
+- 2. Click New.

-- 3 Enter a name in the Name field.
+- 3. Enter a name in the Name field.

-- 4 Enter characters in the Enter characters that cannot begin a line field, the Enter characters that cannot end a line field, and the Enter non-separable characters field. - 5 Click OK. - 6 Click Save. - To apply a non-breaking character set to a paragraph, choose one from the Non-Breaking Char Set drop-down menu in the Edit Hyphenation & Justification dialog box (Edit > H&Js > Edit).
+- 4. Enter characters in the Enter characters that cannot begin a line field, the Enter characters that cannot end a line field, and the Enter non-separable characters field.

+- 5. Click OK.

+- 6. Click Save.

+- To apply a non-breaking character set to a paragraph, choose one from the Non-Breaking Char Set drop-down menu in the Edit Hyphenation & Justification dialog (Edit > H&Js > Edit).

-Text in Digital layouts
+Text in digital layouts

 By default, text boxes in a Digital layout are set to export as HTML text.
 This allows them to be searchable and selectable.
-However, it also means that you cannot apply some of the higher-end text controls (such as Open Type Features, Text outline, Drop Shadow applied Text boxes, Anchored Text boxes etc) to text in such boxes.
+However, it also means that you cannot apply some of the higher-end text controls (such as Drop Shadow applied Text boxes etc) to text in such boxes.